Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 contacts are fictional characters that were included by default.

 1. Github Repository (original version): https://github.com/Juan-Moctezuma/Address-Book-Project
-2. Github Page (Original version): https://juan-moctezuma.github.io/Address-Book-Project/
+2. Github Page (Original static website): https://juan-moctezuma.github.io/Address-Book-Project/

 ### What is a PWA?
 It's a web app that will not crash if there's no internet access.
 Anyhow,